RadekVyM/SimpleToolkit/README.md

 </VisualStateManager.VisualStateGroups>
 ```

-When user navigates to a `HomePage` page, the view named `tabBar` will have a purple background, and when to a `SettingsPage` page, the view named `tabBar` will have a orange background.
+When a user navigates to a `HomePage` page, the view named `tabBar` will have a purple background, and when to a `SettingsPage` page, the view named `tabBar` will have a orange background.

 #### Navigation stack states

-When user navigates to a that is part of the shell hierarchy, `SimpleShell` goes to the `RootPage` state, otherwise `SimpleShell` goes to the `RegisteredPage`state:
+When a user navigates to a page that is part of the shell hierarchy, `SimpleShell` goes to the `RootPage` state, otherwise `SimpleShell` goes to the `RegisteredPage` state:

 ```xml
 <VisualStateManager.VisualStateGroups>